-This Article has been based on Article 6 of the Treaty on European Union and on Article 151(1) and (4) of the EC Treaty, now replaced by Article III-280(1) and (4) of the Constitution, concerning culture.
-Respect for cultural and linguistic diversity is now also laid down in Article I-3(3) of the Constitution.
-The Article is also inspired by Declaration No 11 to the Final Act of the Amsterdam Treaty on the status of churches and non-confessional organisations, now taken over in Article I-52 of the Constitution.
+This Article has been based on Article 6 of the Treaty on European Union and on Article 151(1) and (4) of the EC Treaty, now replaced by Article [III-181 (1) and (4)] of the Constitution, concerning culture.
+Respect for cultural and linguistic diversity is now also laid down in Article [3 (3)] of the Constitution.
+The Article is also inspired by declaration No 11 to the Final Act of the Amsterdam Treaty on the status of churches and non-confessional organisations, now taken over in Article [51] of the Constitution.

-Equality between women and men
+Equality between men and women

-Equality between women and men must be ensured in all areas, including employment, work and pay.
+Equality between men and women must be ensured in all areas, including employment, work and pay.